 Where’s Campylobacter found the most?
 Chicken, turkey, beef, or pork?
 No contest: the chicken breasts.
 It doesn’t seem to be in red meat at all.

-But is it more than half of chicken in the store these days?
-Or less than half? … Just under 50%.
+But is it more than half of chicken in stores these days?
+Or less than half?
+Well, it was just under 50%.

 Still, with the virtual elimination of polio, the most common cause of neuromuscular paralysis in the United States now comes from eating chicken.

-… More than 90%.
-Nine out of 10 packages of ground turkey, nine out of 10 chicken breasts are packaged with poop, and most ground beef in the country has manure in it as well., although less than half of pork chops are contaminated with hog feces.
+More than 90%: 9 out of 10 packages of ground turkey, 9 out of 10 chicken breasts, are packaged with poop, and most ground beef in the country has manure in it as well—although less than half of pork chops are contaminated with hog feces.